samanthacabrera/sorting-visualizer/README.md

 Big O is a mathematical way to describe how an algorithm’s time or space needs grow as the input grows.

-- O(1) means the algorithm takes the same time no matter how big the input is (constant time).
+- **O(1)** or constant time means the algorithm takes the same time no matter how big the input is.

-- O(n) means the time grows directly with the input size.
+- **O(n)** or linear time means the time the algorithm takes grows directly with the size of the input.

+- **O(n²)** or quadratic time means the time the algorithm takes grows much faster than the size of the input.

+- **O(log n)** or logarithmic time means the time the algorithm takes increases slowly even as the input gets much larger.

-- O(n²) means the time grows a lot faster as input grows (quadratic time).
+- **O(n log n)** or linearithmic time means the time the algorithm takes grows faster than linear time but slower than quadratic time.

-- O(log n) or O(n log n) is more efficient, especially for large inputs.

 </br>

 **Algorithm Performance Comparison**